MarcMaurits/CloudCover/README.md

 <body>
 <h1>CloudCover</h1>

-<p>A repository for the R functions used to create the simplified word clouds described in XXX</p>
+<p>A repository for the R functions used to create the simplified word clouds described in Maurits et al 2021</p>

 <h2>Setup</h2>